dgarayr/amk_tools/README.md

 These dashboards are generated as independent HTML files, not requiring a live Python server.

 ## Usage guidelines
 The simplest way to generate a dashboard from AutoMeKin	results is to call the `amk_gen_view.py` script, taking arguments from STDIN.
+If the corresponding directory is in the *PATH*:

-`$./amk_gen_view.py FINALDIR RXNFILE`, where **FINALDIR** is the folder containing AMK results and **RXNFILE** is the name of the RXNet file to be used (RXNet, RXNet.cg or RXNet.rel).
+`$amk_gen_view.py FINALDIR RXNFILE`, where **FINALDIR** is the folder containing AMK results and **RXNFILE** is the name of the RXNet file to be used (RXNet, RXNet.cg or RXNet.rel).
 Additional arguments that may be passed are:

 - **--barrierless**.
 Include the barrierless routes stored in *RXNet.barrless*.
 - **--vibrations NVIBR**.
 Add only *NVIBR* normal modes to the visualization.
 Default is -1, meaning that ALL modes are included.
 - **--paths [SOURCE] [TARGET]** Locate paths in the network connecting SOURCE to TARGET, to include energy profile visualizations in the dashboards.
 When both SOURCE and TARGET are specified, a simple search is performed including only the routes that connect both nodes.
 If *--paths* is passed without further specification, all possible cyclic paths along the network are searched (much slower).
-If only SOURCE is specified, all cyclic paths are also searched, and then filtered to only keep these containing SOURCE.
+If only SOURCE is specified, all cyclic paths are also searched, and then filtered to only keep these with connections to SOURCE.
 - **--cutoff_path CUTOFF**.
-Maximum depth for bi-ended path search (number of intermediate nodes between SOURCE and TARGET), default is 4.
+Maximum depth for two-ended path search (number of intermediate nodes between SOURCE and TARGET), default is 4.
 - **--outfile FILENAME**.
 Name of the output HTML file containing the dashboard.
 - **--title TITLE**.
 Title shown in the dashboard.